lsst-ts/observatory-ops-docs/Operational-Procedures/Troubleshooting/component-offline.rst

 .. _observatory control: https://obs-controls.lsst.io

 Most components on Rubin system runs as containers on a Kubernetes cluster.
-Therefore, most-likely, when restoring a component after it was sent to OFFLINE state, requires restarting the process on the Kubernetes cluster.
+Therefore, it is likely that restoring a component after it was sent to OFFLINE state requires restarting the process on the Kubernetes cluster.

 This can be done via the argo-cd application and works similarly regardless of the environment; Summit, TTS or BTS.